 It’s probably better not to have to find out by forgetting to get everything in place now!

 If that’s not enough, the newest features Google is rolling out for websites will only be made available for modern website servers and internet browsers using the recent HTTP/2 protocol.
 And to use HTTP/2, you need to have HTTPS enabled.

 One example has been the website push notifications now being offered, similar to getting alerts on your mobile phone.
-But with plenty of updates to Google business listings and data such as map locations, it’s likely you’ll feel the impact more and more in 2017.
+But with plenty of updates to Google business listings and data such as map locations, it’s likely you’ll feel the impact more and more in the future.